andrewShillito/spring-security-demo/README.md

 # How to run

-*Requires Java 21*
+**Requires Java 21 JDK**

+**Dockerhub access is required for the default spring profiles**

-## In IntelliJ
+## IntelliJ startup

 See existing run configurations defined in [.run](.run).
 These should be imported by intelliJ automatically. **SpringSecurityDemoApplication** is the default run config.
 It uses a local postgres container which is started automatically by spring-boot-docker-compose.
-Alternatively, you can run **SpringSecurityDemoApplication - inMemoryUsers** to startup without a db container.
+Alternatively, you can run **SpringSecurityDemoApplication - inMemoryUsers** to startup without a db container but note that the security setup for the in memory profile is more limited.

-*Note that you will need dockerhub credentials in order to pull the postgres and adminer images if they are not already present.*
+## Command line startup

+Can be run with ./mvnw commands or using mvn if installed locally.
+Originally tested using mvn 3.6.3.

 ### Default spring profile

 `./mvnw spring-boot:run`

 The above command is equivalent to:

-`./mvnw -P default spring-boot:run`

-and

 `./mvnw spring-boot:run -Dspring-boot.run.profiles=default,postgres`